Mental Health and Substance Use

-The MHSU working group is now focused on supporting a future Victoria Primary Care Network.
+The MHSU working group then focused on supporting Victoria Primary Care Network planning.
 In 2019, the group held a series of meetings to prioritize MHSU opportunities for PCN service planning and develop recommendations.

 You can view their July 2019 PCN recommendations under the PCN tab, located under "Our Impact” in the member-only area.